If you suffer from allergies, allergy shots may be an option to help reduce your symptoms.

 What is an allergy shot?

-When the allergen is injected into your body, it creates a form of desensitization and alters your immune system's tolerance to the allergen.
-Allergens in the shots are tailored to yours specific allergies.
+An allergy shot injects medicine into your body, which contains a small amount of substance (allergen) that triggers your allergic reaction.
+The purpose of the allergen is to create a level of desensitization in the body and alter your immune system's tolerance to the allergen.
+Allergens in the shots are tailored to your specific allergies.

 After the shot